kskorupka/allegro-summer-experience-2022/README.md

 _Warning:_ **q** or any other message will not be recognised.
 The app will be trying to find its repository.

 ## Comments
+My solution uses the https://api.github.com/ to gather all information about the user.
 Unfortunately, the application cannot deal with an enormous amount of requests (5000 per hour) due to the *rate limit*.
 The application has been authorized with OAuth authorization.